obdev/WebYep/README.md

 So what's new in version 2 release?
 ============================

 This release adds or introduces a massive amount of visual changes.
-So as a guide, I have listed the main differences below :
+So as a guide, I have listed the main differences below:

 1. visually… virtually everything has been updated, although I am still finding hidden warning popups which still use the original CSS layout, but I hope they are few and far between.
 2. config file has changed a lot, and it now allows more control.
 It's also where you can configure things like the path to where the commercial rich-text editor files are stored or the language the editor uses *(more about that later)*.
 I have also added things like extra choice and control over which Javascript framework you wish to use and if you want to include the reference automatically.
 I have expanded the selection of Javascript frameworks to include Mootools.
 It’s also from here where you can set elements such as date and time configuration.